ArunPalaniappan/LTHack_Shaastra-23_codeity/README.md

 ### Model

-I have taken a pre-trained **DenseNet-201** model, unfroze the last couple of layers to train on our dataset.
+I have taken a pre-trained **DenseNet-201** model, unfroze the last layer to train on our dataset.
 Here is a representation of the architecture:

 ![pipeline](./assets/dense.png)